laptransang/react-router-guard/README.md

 - Support promise checking guard permission to access route (You can set url redirect when condition does not match)
 - Support dynamic redirect with params ex: '/patchToRedirRect/:pageId';

+## Notes
+- You must install react-router-dom before using it, because it use peerDependencies to reduce package-size

 ## Usage
 You can check folder example in github or code bellow:
 ```jsx